Search the Hotels Database

 Kearney 1855: Y ; Hodgkinson 1858: Y ; MMBW: Detail Plan 1199 & 1200, 1899

 This was a stone hotel with fifteen rooms (Rate Book 1864, 1870).
-A distant view of the two-storey building can be seen in a photograph taken from the town hall around 1887.
+A very distant view of the hotel can be seen in a photograph taken from the town hall around 1887 but you will need to look carefully to find the two-storey square building to the west of the large Vere Street State School.

 Hotel:Yorkshire Hotel